AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started-overview.md

 # Get started

-OSIsoft Cloud Services (OCS) is a cloud database platform for storing, retrieving, and analyzing sequentially indexed data.
-It extends the data infrastructure by seamlessly integrating OSIsoft products and third-party vendors, from edge to cloud.
+AVEVA Data Hub is a cloud database platform for storing, retrieving, and analyzing sequentially indexed data.
+It extends the data infrastructure by seamlessly integrating AVEVA products and third-party vendors, from edge to cloud.

 There are several areas of core functionality: